 C++ Bitwise Expression Example:

-Let's take an simple example to illustrate the bitwise expression in C++.
+Let's consider a basic example to demonstrate the bitwise operation in C++.

 Example